Last updated:

 Tropical Storm Alberto

 The first named storm of the season, Tropical Storm Alberto, made landfall on June 20 bringing heavy rainfall and flooding to the Gulf Coast regions of Mexico and Texas.
-The storm made landfall with maximum sustained winds of 45 mph.
-Governor Greg Abbott declared a disaster for 51 counties, and the Texas National Guard and emergency responders are assisting in recovery.
+Governor Greg Abbott declared a disaster for 51 Texas counties and the Texas National Guard and emergency responders assisted in recovery.

 Key facts